Dr Kostis Kornetis

 M.A.
 (London), PhD (EUI)

-Kostis studied history in Munich, London and Florence.
-He taught European history at Brown University and New York University, and was Conex-Marie Curie Experienced Fellow at the Universidad Carlos III, Madrid, and Santander Fellow in Iberian Studies at St Antony’s College, Oxford.
+I studied history in Munich, London and Florence.
+I taught European history at Brown University and New York University, and was Conex-Marie Curie Experienced Fellow at the Universidad Carlos III, Madrid, and Santander Fellow in Iberian Studies at St Antony’s College, Oxford.
+I was a Teaching Associate in Modern History in the Department of History at the University of Sheffield in 2019-20.

 Outputs from this research have already been included in two volumes he has co-edited: Consumption and Gender in Southern Europe since the ‘Long 1960s’ (Bloomsbury Academic 2016) and Rethinking Democratisation in Spain, Greece and Portugal (Palgrave, St Antony’s Series, 2019).